Ahmed-Medhat1911/Churn-Analysis/README.md

 Data Sources

-The project utilized customer data from [Data Source Name].
+The project utilized customer data from [Kaggle].

 # Analysis and Visualization